 Andrew has been at St Giles since 2011, and plays for most of the regular services.
 Since learning to play the organ at Taunton School, Andrew has held many music posts including in Cambridge where he studied, and also currently as resident organist at Blenheim Palace, Oxfordshire where he performs regularly.
 He enjoys accompanying the very capable St Giles choir at services, and on the regular cathedral visits in the UK and abroad.
 Andrew is also accompanist with the Oxford Welsh Male Voice Choir, who have sung at St Giles and across the region.
 By day, he works in the Engineering Software industry, helping companies automate their design and development processes, travelling extensively.
 He is also a DIY enthusiast, covering everything from bricklaying to plumbing, and occasionally patching things up inside the organ!

-Nicholas is Director of Music at Lady Margaret Hall, Oxford, and an organ and academic music tutor.
+Nicholas is an organ and academic music tutor.
 During his time at St Giles’, he has developed the choir of boys and men, established a mixed-voice choir, and organized a varied programme of concerts.
 He is always willing to meet prospective singers and parents wishing to find out more about the opportunities which music at St Giles’ offers.

 Nicholas hails directly from Swansea and indirectly from Morcone (Italy).
 His teachers include Dame Gillian Weir.
 He studied at the Birmingham Conservatoire, Brasenose College, and the Royal College of Music where he completed his MMus with distinction.
 He was a Junior Fellow at the RCM, an Edison Fellow at the British Sound Archive, and a Postdoctoral Research Fellow at Harris Manchester College, Oxford, where he was also Director of Music.
 Nicholas completed his doctorate under the supervision of Laurence Dreyfus and guidance of Peter Williams.